nachawat/skill-sample-nodejs-helloworld-apl-fr/instructions/07-layout-package.md

 Then, you will render your Alexa Presentation Language (APL) Document using the [Alexa Node.js SDKv2](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
 The APL Document will be rendered for the following request type : ```LaunchRequest```.

-1. Go back to the [APL Authorhing Tool](https://developer.amazon.com/alexa/console/ask/displays)
+1. Go back to the [APL Authoring Tool](https://developer.amazon.com/alexa/console/ask/displays)

 2. Select `Start from Scratch`